What Is Organizational Culture? And Why Does It Matter?

-Culture is the organization's GPS, giving its employees routes and pathways for living the company purpose and delivering on its brand promise.
-But unlike a typical GPS system, culture is not always obvious.
-Culture is shaped by communication; leaders who take it seriously will learn how to describe company culture and communicate it to the entire organization.
-But even more important is what leaders do and the decisions they make.
+A strong work culture is an organization's GPS, giving its employees routes and pathways for living out the company purpose and delivering on the brand promise.
+But, unlike GPS, culture is not always obvious or clearly laid out.
+Culture is shaped by communication; leaders who take it seriously will learn how to describe their company culture and communicate it to the entire organization.
+But even more important are what leaders do and the decisions they make.

 The most successful organizations don't see culture building as a stand-alone initiative.
 Instead, they develop a culture with the aim of bringing the company purpose to life and creating a brand that uniquely meets customers' needs.
 They make building company culture a constant priority, and they reward employees whose work supports their efforts.

-What are the primary drivers of culture, and how can leadership use them to accelerate culture change?
+What are the primary drivers of culture, and how can leadership use them to accelerate cultural change?

-Leadership may tell employees they want their organization to be innovative and offer cutting-edge products and services to their customers.
+Leaders may tell employees they want their organization to be innovative and offer cutting-edge products and services to its customers.
 But if they don't take action to support that claim, misalignment occurs and culture suffers.

-Another type of mixed communication happens in call centers.
-Company leadership often tells call center employees, "Customers come first, so take the time you need to ensure you're solving customers' problems."
+Another type of mixed communication often happens in call centers.
+Company leadership may tell call center employees, "Customers come first, so take the time you need to ensure you're solving customers' problems."
 This sounds good in theory, but in practice, most call center employees' performance is rated based on their "handle time," or the average number of calls they complete in an hour.
-If employees don't meet a standard rate, they're considered poor performers regardless of how well they solved customers' problems.
+If employees don't meet a standard rate, they're considered poor performers regardless of how well they solve customers' problems.

-But some organizations get leadership and communication right: A major insurance company, for example, celebrated a call center employee who stayed on the line with a customer for more than an hour because that customer was going through a difficult time and needed someone to talk to.
+But the best organizations hone their leadership skills to improve communication and avoid sending mixed messages.
+A major insurance company, for example, celebrated a call center employee who stayed on the line with a customer for more than an hour because that customer was going through a difficult time and needed someone to talk to.
 The call center representative was recognized for providing exemplary service, demonstrating the company's commitment to its customers and exhibiting behavior consistent with company culture and values.

-Common and important social interactions offer a way to communicate a desired company culture and create occasions that strengthen it.
+Common and important social interactions offer a way to communicate the desired company culture and create occasions that strengthen it.

 When it comes to company culture, values and rituals set and reinforce the tone for how employees interact with others when representing the organization.
 Values should be relevant to employees in everything from day-to-day tasks to meetings for the entire organization.

 The problem is that most organizations don't successfully tie values to individuals' daily work.
-Our research shows that just 23% of U.S. employees strongly agree that they can apply their organization's values to their work every day, and only 27% strongly agree that they "believe in" their organization's values.
+Our research shows that only 21% of U.S. employees strongly agree that their manager explains how their organization's cultural values influence their work.
+Correspondingly, a majority of employees do not perceive their leaders to be demonstrating their organization's values in their own practices.
+Only 28% of employees strongly agree that their company's cultural values are upheld by their leaders.

 Too many organizations establish and deliver their selection, engagement and development programs independently of each other, leaving employees without an understanding of how their programs collectively reflect and support company culture.
 This approach is a major contributor to misalignment.

 Additionally, selection and onboarding programs should identify unique types of people and talents that make company culture and brand come to life.
-For example, an organization that Gallup worked with in Australia measured not only the talent of applicants for open jobs, but it also examined how each applicant's personality aligned with its desired culture.
+For example, an organization that Gallup worked with in Australia not only measured the talent of applicants for open jobs but also examined how each applicant's personality aligned with the organization's desired culture.
 Subsequently, each new hire had the effect of naturally reinforcing and improving company culture.

-Throughout the entire employee life cycle, from attraction and hiring to onboarding, development and promotion, organizations need to be consistent when delivering messages about what is unique and important to their organization.
+Throughout the entire employee life cycle, from attraction and hiring to onboarding, development and promotion, leaders need to be consistent when delivering messages about what is unique and important to their organization.